 Want to embed tweets on your website and engage visitors?

-Twitter is one of the biggest platforms out there and a great place to promote your brand if you want to reach more customers.
+Twitter is one of the biggest platforms in the world and a great place to promote your brand if you want to reach more customers.

 And by embedding tweets, you can get started with social media marketing and grow your brand.
 But adding Twitter content to your website can be tough if you’re not familiar with coding already.

 To help you out, we’ll show you the simplest way you can embed Twitter posts on your website.

 Before we get started, let’s see why embedding Twitter posts can help your business.

 Or you can click here to skip directly to the tutorial.

 Twitter is one of the biggest social media platforms out there and a popular place for brands that want to promote their business.

 With over 237 million Twitter users, you can find tons of potential customers for your business there.

 But so many marketers are already using Twitter each day, so growing a following of your own can be tough.